 Youth Collective Online

-Youth Collective Online is a space for young people aged 15 – 25 to meet regularly and encounter the visual arts in an open and welcoming environment, to critically engage, feel empowered, and gain help to build a creative future.
+Youth Collective Online is a space for young people aged 15 – 25 to meet regularly and encounter the arts in an open and welcoming environment, to critically engage, feel empowered and stay connected.

 Register to join our community of Youth Collective artists and have access to a programme of free, online, artist-led workshops and resources, a dedicated online social space for discussion and to learn new skills and engage in matters surrounding contemporary art. #YCartists.